ragnarlotus/vue-flux-docs/src/README.md

 #### Attributes

-This refers to attributes the component tag receives (aka input props).
+This refers to attributes the component tag receives.

 ``` html
 <vue-flux